This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 During the last 15 years, in coherence with the objectives set at the European level, attention has been paid to reducing early dropouts from education and training, to the full implementation of school autonomy, to the quality of education and to student competencies.
 This way, social inequalities have been addressed and the right to study and equal opportunities to education and training for all have been guaranteed.

-After the most recent reform in 2020, the legislation that governs our educational system is the Law 2/2006 on Education (LOE), amended by Law 3/2020 (LOMLOE).
+The legislation that governs our educational system is the Law 2/2006 on Education (LOE), amended by Law 3/2020 (LOMLOE).
 This law is based on the search for quality and excellence in the education system and is based on 5 basic pillars:

 - the rights of the child, as established in the United Nations Convention on the Rights of the Child (1989), recognizing the best interests of children, their right to education and the obligation of the State to ensure the effective fulfilment of their rights;